hbowie/SoftDevBigIdeas-23/content/The 2023 Reboot.md

 Also, where I had been sometimes referencing my own content at PaganTuna.com, I've now pulled those referenced posts into a separate section at the back of this work.

-Perhaps my favorite improvement is the new ability to consult one of the 52 big ideas [at random](random-idea.html); I can envision this being used in a somewhat oracular fashion, much as one might [consult the I Ching](https://en.wikipedia.org/wiki/I_Ching_divination); or, in perhaps a less fanciful vision, as something to be exercised as part of a weekly staff meeting.
+Perhaps my favorite improvement is the new ability to consult one of the 52 big ideas from the [[Random Idea]] page; I can envision this being used in a somewhat oracular fashion, much as one might [consult the I Ching](https://en.wikipedia.org/wiki/I_Ching_divination); or, in perhaps a less fanciful vision, as something to be exercised as part of a weekly staff meeting.

 However you choose to use this content, though, I hope that these changes will make the site easier and more enjoyable to use.